leafsphp/docs/src/docs/http/response.md

 ### Custom responses

-If you need to create a custom response, which is not covered by the methods above, you can use the `custom()` method.
+If you need to create a custom response, which is not covered by the methods above, you can use the `echo()` method.
 This method accepts 2 parameters:

 - the content to output
 - an optional status code (defaults to 200/OK)